 - The agent completes the call.
 The leg ends after any configured wrap-up time for the call.

-- End user: Begins after Talk answers the call and the end-user hears the welcome message.
-The call leg ends when the call is disconnected because either the end-user or the agent hung up.
+- End user: Begins after Talk answers the call and the end user hears the welcome message.
+The call leg ends when the call is disconnected because either the end user or the agent hung up.
 There can be more than one call leg for the end user (for example, a callback request creates a second end-user call leg).

 Understanding key Explore metrics for Talk